 In the normal course of business, we are party to a variety of contractual obligations as summarized in our Form 10-K for the year ended December 31, 2016.
 We consider these contractual obligations when assessing our liquidity requirements.
-As of June 30, 2017, other than as discussed in "Note 7.
+During the nine months ended September 30, 2017, other than as disclosed in "Note 6.
+Reserve for Claims and Claim Expenses" in our "Notes to Consolidated Financial Statements", with respect to an increase in our reserve for claims and claim expenses, and "Note 7.
 Debt and Credit Facilities" in our "Notes to Consolidated Financial Statements" and "Part I, Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, Capital Resources", there were no material changes in our contractual obligations as disclosed in the table of contractual obligations, and related footnotes, included in our Form 10-K for the year ended December 31, 2016.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, Capital Resources", with respect to our long term debt obligations, there were no other material changes in our contractual obligations as disclosed in the table of contractual obligations, and related footnotes, included in our Form 10-K for the year ended December 31, 2016.